HowMuchDoINeed.co logo

 • Why use BTU?
 Radiators are rated by their BTU output.
 The higher the BTU, the more heat the radiator emits.

-Factors Affecting Radiator Size
+Factors That Affect Radiator Size

 • Room dimensions: Length, width, and height (in metres or feet)